-The Modern-Day Slavery Act 20151 consolidated previous offences relating to trafficking and slavery, and brought in new tools and powers to tackles these crimes.
+The Modern Day Slavery Act 20151 consolidated previous offences relating to trafficking and slavery, and brought in new tools and powers to tackles these crimes.
 It also placed responsibilities on local authorities and other responsible bodies.

-Section 54 of the Modern-Day Slavery Act 2015, states that the employer's slavery and human trafficking statement might include information on:
+Section 54 of the Modern Day Slavery Act 2015, states that the employer's slavery and human trafficking statement should consider including information on:

-- (a) the organisation's structure, its business and its supply chains; - (b) its policies in relation to slavery and human trafficking; - (c) its due diligence processes in relation to slavery and human trafficking in its business and supply chains; - (d) the parts of its business and supply chains where there is a risk of slavery and human trafficking taking place, and the steps it has taken to assess and manage that risk; - (e) its effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains, measured against such performance indicators as it considers appropriate;
+- (a) the organisation's structure, its business and its supply chains; - (b) its policies in relation to slavery and human trafficking; - (c) its due diligence processes in relation to slavery and human trafficking in its business and supply chains; - (d) the parts of its business and supply chains where there is a risk of slavery and human trafficking taking place, and the steps it has taken to assess and manage that risk; - (e) its effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains, measured against such performance indicators as it considers appropriate; - (f) the training about slavery and human trafficking available to its staff.